isomerpages/moe-temasekjc/_admissions/IP Year 1 (DSA Sec).md

 <p><strong>Performing Arts - Concert Band</strong>
 </p>
 <p>We invite all skilled and passionate musicians to be a part of our strong musical and performance tradition in TJC.</p>
 <p>Students who enrol through DSA-Concert Band <strong>will join the <u>Symphonic Band CCA</u></strong> in TJC.
-The instrument/s used during the audition will be their instrument/s allocated in the Symphonic Band. .</p>
+The instrument/s used during the audition will be their instrument/s allocated in the Symphonic Band.</p>
 <p></p>
 <table style="minWidth: 75px">
 </table><table border="1">